jornada-im/jornada-im.github.io/researcher_info.md

+---
+layout: default
+---

-# For Jornada Researchers
+# For Researchers

-PIs, postdocs, students, staff scientists and others who contribite to research at the Jornada should be aware of the standards and requirements for collecting and documenting their research data.
+Jornada PIs, postdocs, students, staff scientists and others who contribite to research at the Jornada should be aware of the standards and requirements for collecting and documenting their research data.

 ## Metadata templates

 When starting a new data collection effort, or assembling metadata for an existing one, it helps to have a metadata template.
-The word documents below will help you fill in all necessary and relevant metadata to accompany your data for publication.
+The documents below will help you fill in all necessary and relevant metadata to accompany your data for publication.
 The EDI template is recommended (and easiest to use) for now.
-We may revise it to be specific to the Jornada LTER in the future.
+We may create a template specific to the Jornada in the future.

 * Get the [EDI metadata template](https://github.com/EDIorg/MetadataTemplates/raw/master/EDI_metadata_template.docx) (.docx).
 * Older Jornada metadata templates [are on the Jornada website](https://jornada.nmsu.edu/lter/data/documentation)